Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ### Emitting Callback Events

-To request actions on destination chains, the user must trigger the `Callback` event in the Reactive Contract.
+To request actions on destination chains, the user must trigger a `Callback` event in the Reactive Contract.
 Once triggered, this event is emitted by the smart contract and provides critical information that the Reactive Network needs to create and submit the transaction.

 The `Callback` event includes the following parameters: